+To support the development of LBS-008 in dry AMD, we have completed one randomized, double-blind, placebo-controlled, Phase 1 SAD study in 40 healthy adults in the United States.
+This study was conducted to confirm the safety, tolerability, PK and PD of LBS-008 in heathy adult subjects.
 We are currently evaluating our plan to initiate, in 2022, a randomized, double masked, placebo-controlled, Phase 2 or Phase 3 trial, in the United States, Europe, and Asia Pacific.
-See "Risk Factors - In the event that we elect to carry out clinical trials in China and/or expand our operations into China in the future, we will be subject to changing legal and regulatory requirements in the PRC pharmaceutical industry, and new laws, rules and regulations may adversely affect our profitability or impose additional compliance burdens on us."
 Our objective is to evaluate the efficacy and safety of LBS-008 in the treatment of dry AMD over the course of a two-year treatment period.